Hydroponic farm solar panels: power the most energy-hungry crop in farming

 Get a quote for solar on your hydroponic farm

-Free desk-based feasibility from your half-hourly meter data.
-Fixed-price proposal within 7 working days.
+Free desk-based feasibility from your half-hourly meter data, with a fixed-price proposal inside 7 working days.
 We cover England, Wales, Scotland and Northern Ireland from regional installation hubs.

 Typical hydroponic farms install at a glance